davisknight7/Subscription-Manager/Documentation/User.md

 ## Step 2:

-Once at advisor page, you can create advisors like so:
+You can create advisors like so:

-- Click the add advisor button circled in red
+- Click the add advisor button highlighted in red
   ![Step 2](./images/Step2-2-edit.png)
-- Once you have clicked the add advisor button, a new page will open
+- Once you have clicked the add advisor button, a modal will appear
   ![Step2-2](./images/Step2.png)

 ## Step 3: